 Children enjoying a Christingle Celebration

 Christingle celebrations are named after the Christingles that are lit during the ceremony.
-Christingles are oranges wrapped in red tape, decorated with sweets, with a candle on the top.
+Christingles are oranges wrapped in red tape, decorated with dried fruit or sweets, with a candle on the top.

 There is no one way to hold a Christingle celebration.
-From large gatherings in churches and schools, to intimate events online, outdoors and sometimes even forests.
-People typically sing Christmas carols, come together in prayer and have fun.
+From socially distanced gatherings, to intimate events online, last year showed us how communities can come together to Christingle safely in new and innovative ways.

-Christingles are usually held from the start of December to Christmas (Advent to Candlemas), with Christmas Eve a particularly popular time for services.
+Christingles are usually held from the end of November through to February (Advent to Candlemas), with Christmas Eve being a particularly popular time for services.
 But you can host one whenever you like.

 What is the Christingle made from?